vr0n/define/README.md

 here is to just get the first definition and hope for the best.
 Ironically, the GCIDE's thoroughness is a limiting factor in using it effectively in a tool such as this.

+Another self imposed limitation is that definitions for "words" that are made up of two or more words separated by a space are not supported.
+As an example, the GCIDE contains the definition for the "word" "black market".
+You can not use `define` to search for "black market" because of the space, and the GCIDE does not include a full definition for the compound word "black-market" (it does appear in the GCIDE, but it is considered an adjective while "black market" is the noun which, presumably, would be the definition most people cared about).

+I figured this was an acceptable limitation, though, it is an odd "feature" of the GCIDE to count two words as one word.
+This may be how all dictionaries do it -- I haven't thought to check prior to this project; but this is a limitation all the same.

 # Other Notes
 This code is currently broken.
 There is a limitation (an intentional limitation, of course) in Rust concerning using Strings with non-utf8 values.
 Since the GCIDE handles more than utf8, you will